weygoldt/labstarter/2_data_analysis_project.md

 - **Meaningful Messages**: Use descriptive commit messages for better understanding.
 - **Use `.gitignore`**: Exclude files and directories that shouldn't be tracked (e.g., large data files, virtual environments).

+If you (and maybe other new students) have never heard of, or used Git before, and you prefer a formal introduction, approach your supervisor, or your peers to arrange a workshop to get you started with Git.

 ---

 ## Best Practices for Data Analysis Projects